LucaRota4/The_Minority_Reports/docs/introduction.md

 ### 1. Create Your Agora Space
 Connect your Web3 wallet and establish a new governance space with custom parameters:
-- Voting eligibility (token holders, NFT owners, or public access)
+- Joining eligibility (token holders, NFT owners, or public access)
-- Voting models (weighted by token balance or one-person-one-vote)
-- Quorum thresholds and decision rules
-- Member roles and permissions

 ### 2. Invite Your Community
 Share access with community members and assign appropriate roles:
-- Admin: Full control over space settings
+- Owner: Full control over space settings
-- Proposer: Can create new proposals
+- Admin: Can create new proposals
-- Voter: Can participate in voting
+- Member: Can participate in voting
 - Observer: Read-only access to proposals and results

 ### 3. Create Private Proposals
 Submit governance proposals with complete privacy guarantees:
 - Rich text descriptions and multimedia attachments
 - Configurable voting periods and parameters
-- Encrypted proposal data storage
 - Automated workflow management via Chainlink

 ### 4. Vote Anonymously, Reveal Verifiable Results
 Participate in governance with full privacy:
 - Cast encrypted votes using FHE technology
 - Maintain anonymity throughout the voting process
-- Receive verifiable outcomes without compromising privacy
-- Automated proposal resolution and execution

 ## Technology Stack